OpenAPC/openapc-de/data/jisc_collections/2014-2016/README.md

 The processing reduced the net increase in articles to OpenAPC by a large margin.
 The following table gives an overview on how many articles were removed for what reason.

-*Note*: This calculation is no longer accurate since the retroactive extraction of book/monograph data in 2020.
+*Note*: This calculation is no longer accurate due to the retroactive extraction of book/monograph data in 2020.

 Articles in original report: *35698*